 Through my years of advising hyper-creative entrepreneurs and small business owners, I’ve had to tell them that there’s a big difference between “No” and “Not Now.”
-When we say “No,” that inner 5 year-old throws a tantrum and starts sabotaging anything but the thing we’ve said No to.
+When we say “No,” that inner 5-year-old throws a tantrum and starts sabotaging anything but the thing we’ve said No to.

-I’ll be very clear here: that inner 5 year-old can be one of the biggest sources of fuel for our dreams – oftentimes, it’s the only part of us that still remains able to dream in the first place.
+I’ll be very clear here: that inner 5-year-old can be one of the biggest sources of fuel for our dreams – oftentimes, it’s the only part of us that still remains able to dream in the first place.

-However, like any 5 other year-old, it can’t understand time and conservation.
+However, like any other 5-year-old, it can’t understand time and conservation.
 It doesn’t understand that the puppy it sees in the store comes with a lot of poop, feeding, and sleepless nights.
 It can’t understand that forgetting to close the door can be bad for the puppy.

 It can’t understand that the best thing you can say sometimes is “Not Now.”

 “Not Now” doesn’t mean you give up on your dreams.
-It doesn’t mean that you walk away and forever forsake yourself to living a half-life of shattered dreams.
+(Tweet this.)
+It doesn’t mean that you walk away and forever doom yourself to living a half-life of shattered dreams.
 It does mean that you get to focus on having the best go of things when it’s time.
 It gives you a reason to walk those extra steps in confidence and peace rather than frantically trying to hang onto something at the cost of everything else.